-Although the number of active 727s continues to fall there are still more than 50 flying and the type is proving particularly tenacious in South America.
-Large numbers were donated by Fedex (and other carriers) for use as engineering trainers, but these too are approaching the ends of their useful lives with a small number having already been broken up.
+The number of active 727s continues to fall, with under 40 remaining operational in the United States, Mexico, South America, Africa and the United Kingdom.
+Large numbers were donated by Fedex (and other carriers) for use as engineering trainers, but these too are approaching the ends of their useful lives and being broken up.

 First flight: 9 Feb 63 (c/n 18293, N7001U)